nathanielwarner/carletonian-wordpress/wp-content/plugins/instagram-feed/README.txt

 * Plus more customization options added all the time!

 == Changelog ==
+= 2.8.1 =
+* Fix: Fixed a PHP warning which would display in some situations: "array_diff(): Expected parameter 1 to be an array, string given".
+* Fix: Fixed PHP warning "Undefined index: accesstoken" which would display when no primary account was selected.
+* Fix: Fixed issue where account errors were not being removed after an account was deleted or reconnected.

+= 2.8 =
+* New: The locations of the Instagram feeds on your site will now be logged and listed on a single page for easier management.
+After this feature has been active for awhile, a "Feed Finder" link will appear next to the Feed Type setting on the plugin Settings page which allows you to see a list of all feeds on your site along with their locations.
+* New: Local resized images will now include a 150x150 resolution version for each post.
+* Tweak: Locally saved image quality set to 80% to increase feed performance without a noticeable visual difference.
+* Tweak: Improved how posts are sorted by date when there are more than one user accounts in a feed.
+* Fix: Old accounts from Instagram's deprecated, non-functioning API are ignored if still connected.

+= 2.7 =
+* Tweak: Several performance improvements have been made in this update such as improved caching and fewer database queries when displaying feeds.
+* Tweak: The limit of resized, local images created and stored were raised for the overall number and the rate at which they could be created.
+* Tweak: Improved how feed errors are handled and reported.
+API request delays will only apply to feeds encountering errors and will not affect other feeds.
+* Tweak: Added a hook for disabling image resizing dynamically with PHP.
+* Fix: PHP Warning "required parameter follows optional parameter" that would display when using PHP 8+.
+* Fix: The GDPR feature would sometimes report errors when the feature was working fine.

 = 2.6.2 =
 * Tweak: If the image resizing feature isn't able to work successfully due to an issue, then the GDPR setting will be disabled unless manually enabled to prevent blank images in the feed.
 * Fix: In some situations the GDPR setting was incorrectly reporting an error with image resizing.